Donations and Payments

 Please include a memo in the description

-(ex: Pledge, Donation, Sunday collections, etc.)
+(ex: Event Donation, Pledge, Sunday collections, etc.)

-DONATE VIA WEBCITE
+DONATE VIA WEBSITE

 This link will take you to our secure payment site.
 It can be used to make donations, annual pledges, one-time contributions, as well as rental payments, workshops, fundraisers or class fees.
 If you plan to make a regular or annual contribution, we’d greatly appreciate if you fill out this online pledge form so we can best steward our community resources.